-I was proud to receive a Healthwatch star award in 2020 and a Teesside hero award in 2021 for providing support, advocacy and education in Neurodiversity.
+I was honoured to receive a Healthwatch Star Award in 2020 and a Teesside Hero Award in 2021 for my work in neurodiversity support, advocacy, and education.

-My photography has become a passion that i am proud of and hope it inspires others to get creative please check out the Gallery or follow the links below to see more pictures from my travels.
+Photography has become a passion I’m proud of.
+It’s my way of capturing beauty, emotion, and escape—and I hope it inspires others to get creative too.
+Feel free to explore my gallery or follow the links below to see more from my travels.

 Gordon Williams